Programmersio-IBMi/webService/basics.md

 **API request**
 ----------------

   - An API request allows you to retrieve data from a data source, or to send data.
   - Http reruest methods [GET, POST, PUT, DELETE].
 Detailed reading from [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods)

   ![Rest_API_Architecture](https://idratherbewritingmedia.com/images/api/restapi_www.svg)

-  A REST request from the client to the server usually consists of the following components:
+  A REST request from the client to the server usually consists of the following components

     - URL Path [https://api.example.com/user]
     - HTTP Method [GET, PUT, POST, PATCH, DELETE]
     - Header – (optional) additional information that the client needs to pass along in the request such as Authorization credentials, Content-Type of the body, User-Agent to define what type of application is making the request, and more]